Welcome to Deakin's Policy Library

 Information about processes for developing and writing policies and procedures can be found here.

 - Recognition of Prior Learning policyThis Policy governs the credit that can be granted towards a University course for prior or concurrent learning.

-- Recruitment of Staff procedureThe Recruitment of Staff procedure details the process and roles of the Hiring Manager (HM) and Talent Acquisition (TA) team in recruiting and employing staff at the University, ensuring a transparent and fair approach to the University‚Äôs recruitment and selection processes.
+- Recruitment of Staff procedureThe Recruitment of Staff procedure details the process and roles of the Hiring Manager (HM) and Recruitment teams in recruiting and employing staff at the University, ensuring a transparent and fair approach to the University‚Äôs recruitment and selection processes.

 - Remuneration procedureThe Remuneration procedure outlines the components of remuneration for staff and the processes and approvals that apply.